ThibautGery/docker-logging-example/article.md

 This tag is used to route the data between the different steps.

 In the previous example the tag is specified after the key `match` : `app.access`.
+The tag of the data incoming is the URL of the request.
 For example running `curl http://localhost:8888/myapp.access?json={"event":"data"}` will output `{"event":"data"}` to stdout.